pterodactyl/documentation/panel/configuration.md

 HTTP, and not over HTTPS.

 You will need to edit the `.env` file in the Panel's root directory to contain `TRUSTED_PROXIES=*` at minimum.
-We highly suggest providing a specific IP address (or comma seperated list of IPs) rather than allowing `*`.
+We highly suggest providing a specific IP address (or comma separated list of IPs) rather than allowing `*`.
 For example, if your proxy is running on the same machine as the server, chances are that something like `TRUSTED_PROXIES=127.0.0.1` will work for you.

 ### Cloudflare Specific Configuration
-If you're using Cloudflares Flexible SSL you should set `TRUSTED_PROXIES` to contain [their IP addresses](https://www.cloudflare.com/ips/).
+If you're using Cloudflare's Flexible SSL you should set `TRUSTED_PROXIES` to contain [their IP addresses](https://www.cloudflare.com/ips/).
 Below is an example of how to set this.

 ```